 Take your exfoliating one step further with stronger products.
 For example, you can exfoliate with microdermabrasion, chemical peels, or beta alpha hydroxy pads.
 Glycolic acid can reduce the appearance of fine lines and wrinkles and salicylic acids help with facial, butt, and back acne.
 Retinoids increase cell turnover and also exfoliate the skin.

-Exfoliation Tip for Your Elbows
+Tips for Exfoliating Your Elbows

 Don't Forget Your Feet

 “Similar to when exfoliating your facial skin, using warm water is the best way to begin the exfoliation process,” notes McMackin.
 “This allows the dead skin to be removed with ease, leaving no room for potential skin damage or micro-tears.”